🖥️ Adding an image to the Game model

 Next Steps

-Section titled “Next Steps”Now that we have image URLs stored in our database, we can update our GameCard
+Section titled “Next Steps”Now that we have image URLs stored in our database, we can update our GameCard component to display these images instead of using placeholder images.
+This will be covered in the next guide.

 Great job!
 You’ve successfully updated your database schema and seed data to include images for your games.